ChiragChrg/compression-library-benchmark/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to open an issue or submit a pull request.
+Whether you want to add new compression libraries, fix bugs, or improve the user experience, feel free to open an issue or submit a pull request.

+**Want to add a new compression library?** Check out our detailed [Contributing Guide](CONTRIBUTING.md) for step-by-step instructions.

 ---